Rezayzdni/googleColab/README.md

 # googleColab
-This is a simple movie recommender system.
+This is a simple movie recommender system using ai.
 It suggests you some movies you might like based on a movie you have watched before.